-A series of similar events unfolded in North America over the ensuing years.
-The events were initially intended to build awareness of establishing a global agreement, leading up to the UN Climate Change Conference (Cop21) that took place in December 2015, and culminated with two major concerts on December 4 and 5 in Paris at Le Trianon, the first weekend of the conference.
+These events have since continued over the ensuing years.
+They were initially intended to build awareness of the urgency of establishing a global climate agreement.
+Leading up to the UN Climate Change Conference (Cop21) which took place in December 2015, their first year culminated with two major concerts on December 4 and 5 in Paris at Le Trianon, the first weekend of Cop21.

-On November 5th, 2017, the day before COP23 began in Bonn, Germany, Pathway to Paris held a concert event in collaboration with the UNDP and 350.org in New York City at Carnegie Hall.
-Internationally renown musicians and leading thinkers took the stage to highlight the importance of making Paris real.
-Pathway to Paris also announced 1000 Cities Initiative for Carbon Freedom, inviting all cities of the world to transition to 100% renewables and zero emissions by 2040.
+On November 5th, 2017, the evening before COP23 began in Bonn, Germany, Pathway to Paris held a concert event at New York City’s Carnegie Hall, where internationally renowned musicians and leading thinkers took the stage to highlight the importance of making the Paris Agreement real.
+During the evening, Pathway to Paris announced their 1000 Cities Initiative for Carbon Freedom, inviting all cities of the world to transition to 100% renewable energy and zero carbon emissions by 2040.

-The 1000 CITIES Initiative for Carbon Freedom is based on the idea that if 1000 cities around the world develop and implement ambitious climate action plans, we will achieve the targets of the Paris Agreement and beyond.
+The 1000 CITIES Initiative is based on the idea that if 1000 cities around the world step forward to develop and implement highly ambitious climate action plans, we will be able to achieve the targets of the Paris Agreement and beyond.

-1000 Cities is supporting cities in developing the most ambitious climate action plans to serve as best practices for other cities to follow.
-Annual progress towards 1000 cities will be celebrated at the Pathway to Paris’ annual 1000 Cities concert.
+Pathway to Paris is supporting cities to develop the most ambitious climate action plans to serve as best practice examples for other cities of the world to follow.
+Annual progress will be celebrated at the Pathway to Paris annual 1000 Cities concert.